-The great thing about hostel work is that it’s generally pretty easy to find.
+The great thing about hostel work is that it’s generally one of the easiest travel jobs to get.
 There are many ‘middle men’ websites that can help you find hostel placements, such as Worldpackers, but in my experience I have just found it easiest to either email and ask directly or just turn up.

 Not only do you not have to pay the fees (on Worldpackers, for example, the fee for being accepted by a hostel is $50), it also shows that you have some motivation and initiative if you are looking up hostels and contacting them yourself.

 This is how I found my third hostel position at Nitra Glycerin Hostel: I found them on one of the hostel search engines, liked the look of the place and sent them an email.
 Easy.
 If you would still prefer to go through a website, there are a couple of forums which are pretty useful (www.hosteljobs.net and www.hosteltraveljobs.com).

 I was offered my position here at Cosy Corner after visiting a couple of times and getting to know the staff.
 If you stay at a particular hostel and want to work there, getting friendly with the workers as well as the other guests is the best way of going about getting a position; there’s no point in asking for a job with them if you haven’t made the effort to have a conversation or you’ve been generally standoffish.